Researching Service Records

 Soldiers were often transferred between units or on leave, so the service records are required to indicate when and where they were at any given time.
 Included in the files will be an 'Active Service' summary often of sufficient detail to trace their activities in the field.

 Once the Service records arrive, then the War Diaries can be searched to uncover what their regimental units were doing at any particular period during the war.
+Click here for the archived version from Collections Canada.

 Use this link to find information on how to request Service Records of a relative who served during the Second World War and survived.